libsidplayfp/VICE-testprogs/SID/bitfade/readme.txt

   (for completeness) shows that the envelope would also stay as is when waveform zero is selected.

-test1frq0.prg - read only SID registers
+test1frq0.prg - write only SID registers

-- plays a simple note on voice 0, and reads back the (read only) frequency register. shows bitfading of read only registers
+- plays a simple note on voice 0, and reads back the (write only) frequency register. shows bitfading of write only registers

 the delayXXXX.prg tests work the same, but measure the delay using a CIA timer and display the result.